vrnvu/go-sql/README.md

         - Note: Workerpool module needs re-work if we would like to expose as library so coroutine and ctx management is simpler

 ## Non Functional:
-- Correctness: What happens if “somethings” panics?
+- Correctness: What happens if "something" panics?
     - Note: If this is a benchmark tool, my first instinct is to consider the full test a failure.
 It needs to be fully repeated.
     - Note: If otherwise we continued the test, i.e a worker panics but we spawn another to recover on runtime, the throughput and load in our target TigerData instance will be altered.
-Particularly affecting tail latency and throughput if system gets over-loaded.
+Particularly affecting tail latency and throughput if system gets overloaded.
-    - Yes: We will panic only when major events that affect the correctness of the system, i.e a worker completly crashes
+    - Yes: We will panic only when major events that affect the correctness of the system, i.e a worker completely crashes
     - Yes: Simple retries on HTTP queries to TigerData, skip invalid rows in .csv
     - No: No need to have snapshots or recoveries
     - Note: Similarly, seems to me it doesn’t make sense to persist intermediate data to a file.